hawleyfarm/hawleyfarm.github.com/content/info/frequently-asked-questions.md

 weight = 9

 +++
-## FAQs
+## FAQs & COVID 19

 Coronavirus

 We wish all our guests, families friends, and all,  can stay safe in this very upsetting time.

 If  you would like to book a holiday in the future, please do, however,  we will not be taking any deposits until we are sure it can go ahead.
 We wait for guidance from the government.
-We are very sorry until then, we are temporary closed to taking guests
+We are very sorry until then, we are temporary closed to taking guests.

-Any holidays already booked and paid for, that cannot take place due to this pandemic can be re booked at a later date of the guests choice.
-There may be a slight adjustment in price depending what time of year this may be.
+We will be putting in place government guidelines to keep you and ourselves safe due to this pandemic.

  Thank you.

 ### 1. Do you provide towels?